Fairly Allocating Many Goods with Few Queries: Introduction

 \subsection{Our Results}

-We allow algorithms to elicit the valuations of agents via a standard interface, \emph{value queries}, which ask an agent for her value for a given subset of goods.
-The complexity of algorithms is measured in terms of the worst-case number of queries they require.
+We allow algorithms to elicit the utilities of agents via a standard interface, \emph{value queries}, which ask an agent for her value for a given subset of goods.
+We assume that algorithms are deterministic and measure their complexity in terms of the worst-case number of queries that they require.

 In Section~\ref{sec:two} we consider the case of two agents.
-We show that it is possible to compute an EF1 allocation for agents with arbitrary monotonic valuations using a logarithmic number of queries (Theorem~\ref{thm:EF1monotonic}).
-This is asymptotically tight, even for two agents with identical and very simple binary valuations (Proposition~\ref{prop:EF1binary}).
-We then turn to envy-freeness and establish that determining whether an envy-free allocation exists takes an exponential number of queries for agents with identical monotonic valuations (Proposition~\ref{prop:EFmonotonic}) and a linear number of queries for agents with identical additive valuations (Theorem~\ref{thm:EFadditive}); our latter bound is also exactly tight.
+We show that it is possible to compute an EF1 allocation for agents with arbitrary monotonic utilities using a logarithmic number of queries (Theorem~\ref{thm:EF1monotonic}).
+This is asymptotically tight, even for two agents with identical and very simple binary utilities (Proposition~\ref{prop:EF1binary}).
+We then turn to envy-freeness and establish that determining whether an envy-free allocation exists takes an exponential number of queries for agents with identical monotonic utilities (Proposition~\ref{prop:EFmonotonic}) and a linear number of queries for agents with identical additive utilities (Theorem~\ref{thm:EFadditive}); our latter bound is also exactly tight.
 We end our investigation of the two-agent case by considering another relaxation of envy-freeness called \emph{envy-freeness up to any good (EFX)}, a stronger notion than EF1.
-We show that computing an EFX allocation already takes a linear number of queries for agents with identical additive valuations (Theorem~\ref{thm:EFXadditive}).
-This complements a recent result of \citet{PR18}, who showed that while an EFX allocation always exists for two agents with arbitrary monotonic valuations, computing one such allocation already requires an exponential number of queries in the worst case, even when the valuations of the agents are identical.
+We show that computing an EFX allocation already takes a linear number of queries for agents with identical additive utilities (Theorem~\ref{thm:EFXadditive}).
+This complements a recent result of \citet{PlautRo20}, who showed that while an EFX allocation always exists for two agents with arbitrary monotonic utilities, computing one such allocation already requires an exponential number of queries in the worst case, even when the utilities of the agents are identical.
 Taken together, these results suggest that, when the number of goods is large, EF1 is the `right' notion of fairness, whereas EFX is too demanding.
 The results of Section~\ref{sec:two} are summarized in Table~\ref{table:summary}.